vrigzalejo/MiyenTest/readme.md

 php artisan serve
 ```

-5) then go the this link
+6) then go to this link

 ```
 http://127.0.0.1:8000/
 ```

 #### To compile assets, do this command.

 ```
 gulp
 ```